Fees and charges under the RTI Act

-All fees and charges under the RTI and IP Acts are GST exempt.4
+All fees and charges under the RTI Act are GST exempt.2

 How to determine the amount of the application fee or charge

-The relevant Regulation, RTI or IP, list the number of fee units payable for the application fee, processing charge, or access charge.
+The Right to Information Regulation 2025 (RTI Regulation) lists the number of fee units payable for the application fee, processing charge, or access charge.
 The Acts Interpretation (Fee Unit Regulation) Regulation 2022 (Fee Unit Regulation) lists the dollar amount of a fee unit.

 Note that the current application fee, processing charge, and access charge are listed in this guideline.